 In the instructor’s defense, I told my friend that describing an API using the OpenAPI spec does pretty much involve living in YAML all day, and it is tedious, highly prone to error, and technical.
-One of my favorite API bloggers, API evangelist Kin Lane, explains that “hand crafting even the base API definition for any API is time consuming.”
-It is an activity “that swells quickly to being hours when you consider the finish work that’s required” (Automated Mapping Of The API Universe…).
+One of my favorite API bloggers, API evangelist Kin Lane, explains that “hand crafting even the base API definition for any API is time-consuming.”
+It is an activity “that swells quickly to being hours when you consider the finish work that’s required” (Automated Mapping Of The API Universe …).

 Lane says he was exploring ways to automate the API definition using different tools such as Charles Proxy.
 During this time, he started exploring Stoplight.io, a platform for modeling APIs and more, and he became engrossed in the workflow and design tools.
 He says,

 I stayed up way too late playing with some of the new features in Stoplight.io.
-If you aren’t familiar with what the Stoplight team has been cooking up—they have been hard at work crafting a pretty slick set of API modeling tools.
-I feel the platform provides me with a new way to look at the API life cycle—a perspective that spans multiple dimensions, including design, definition, virtualization, documentation, testing, discovery, orchestration, and client. … I am curious to see what API designers, and architects do with Stoplight—I feel like it has the potential to shift the landscape pretty significantly, something I haven’t seen any API service provider do in a while.
+If you aren’t familiar with what the Stoplight team has been cooking up — they have been hard at work crafting a pretty slick set of API modeling tools.
+I feel the platform provides me with a new way to look at the API life cycle — a perspective that spans multiple dimensions, including design, definition, virtualization, documentation, testing, discovery, orchestration, and client. … I am curious to see what API designers and architects do with Stoplight — I feel like it has the potential to shift the landscape pretty significantly, something I haven’t seen any API service provider do in a while.
 (Automagically Defining Your API Infrastructure As You Work Using Stoplight.io)

-Stoplight’s visual modeling tools eliminate the need to be familiar with the format of the specification.
-You don’t have to know the data type for each property, whether the property needs to be indented or defined directly and so forth.
+Stoplight’s visual modeling tools eliminate the need to be familiar with the format of the OpenAPI specification.
+You don’t have to know the data type for each property, whether the property needs to be nested or defined directly and so forth.
 That level of complexity has been abstracted away in a GUI for designing your API.

 As part of the visual modeling tools, Stoplight’s interface for describing JSON schemas (used in request bodies or responses) is especially welcome.
 Details about how to document JSON schemas aren’t fully described in the OpenAPI spec, so they can be particularly tricky.
-What’s especially neat about Stoplight is that you can simply paste in a chunk of JSON and it will automatically describe the JSON in the right syntax for you.
+What’s especially neat about Stoplight is that you can paste in a chunk of JSON and it will automatically describe the JSON in the right syntax for you.
 You do this using the Generate from JSON button, as I’ve demonstrated in this short video:

 Not just simpler tools, but a design-first philosophy

 After playing around with Stoplight, I had the opportunity to chat with Marc Macleod, founder of Stoplight, about how Stoplight differs from SwaggerHub and Readme.
 Marc said when the spec was first introduced, he saw value in having a standard specification for APIs, but at the time, all the tooling required users to write the specification line by line.
-This hand coding was error prone, slow, and tedious.
+This hand coding was error-prone, slow, and tedious.

 Marc and his team designed Stoplight with visual modeling tools that don’t require teams to know the details of the OpenAPI spec.
-This simplification of tooling opens up the spec’s development to a wider number of team players — to product managers, developers, UX designers, technical writers, and more.
+This simplification of tooling opens up the spec’s development to a broader number of team players — to product managers, developers, UX designers, technical writers, and more.
 The barrier to entry in the design and prototyping of the API grows beyond the scope of just engineers.

 - UX designers can prototype the API using a mock server to let users execute requests and see sample responses — before developers even write one line of code.